ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #nvim need to disable highlight color for markdown docs
 - [ ] #arch #emote how to make the gui for my emoji picker larger 👩‍🦯
 - [ ] #nvim plugin / #nvim-ufo can not fold html tags contained with a markdown document out of the box
 - [ ] #i3 when launching an app that is defined for a specific workspace and already on that workspace the app launches on the previously active workspace WTF?
 - [ ] #nvim #packer, running `:PackerSync` always blocks neovim ie. ui changes and makes the entire usage unresponsive
+    - specific to install ts parsers
 - [ ] #arch #systemd, come to a peaceful solution on why i can't set the perms i want for my log files
     - https://github.com/systemd/systemd/issues/28302
 - [ ] a much better solution for ricing my arch install ie. editing config files that require a reboot would be to edit in a virtual machine or even using a docker container to not require a full reboot  🤦‍♂️